Skip Navigation and Go To Content

 Team Science

-Studying complex multidisciplinary research teams and training them to work together efficiently
+Helping complex research teams work together efficiently

 A Framework for Team Effectiveness